-The best price found from United States to Spain is on October 9th, 2016, travelling with WOW air.
+The best price found from United States to Spain is on February 8th, 2017, travelling with .
 See more options, compare prices and book: search flights.

 There are direct flights to Spain from most European countries, as well as North America, South America, Africa, the Middle East and Asia.
 Those coming from Australasia will usually have to make at least one change of flight.

 High season in Spain generally means Christmas, New Year, Easter and roughly June to September.
 The applicability of seasonal fares varies depending on the specific destination.
 You may find reasonably priced flights to Madrid from elsewhere in Europe in August, for example, because it is stinking hot and everyone else has fled to the mountains or the sea.
 As a general rule, November to March (aside from Christmas and New Year) is when airfares to Spain are likely to be at their lowest, and the intervening months can be considered shoulder periods.

 All of Spain’s airports share the user-friendly website and flight information telephone number of Aena, the national airports authority.
 To find more information on each airport, choose ‘English’ and click ‘Airports’ then ‘Airport Network’.
 Each airport’s page has details on practical information (including parking and public transport) and a full list of (and links to) airlines using that airport.
 It also has current flight information.

 Iberia (www.iberia.com) is Spain’s national carrier and it has an extensive international network of flights and a good safety record.